fbpx

 The Eventus Recruitment Group

-At The Eventus Recruitment Group, we specialise in legal, legal finance, and financial services recruitment.
+At The Eventus Recruitment Group, we are specialist recruitment consultants in legal, legal finance, and financial services recruitment.
 Taking a unique approach to recruitment, we put our clients and candidates at the forefront of everything we do.
 In order to create long lasting, working partnerships, we will only match a candidate to a company if it is 100% right for both sides.
-Acting as an extension of a HR function, not only do we match placements, but also advice on recruitment and retention strategies, succession planning, employee benefits, and how to ensure all employees feel valued in the workplace.
+Acting as an extension of a HR function, not only do we match placements, we also advise on recruitment and retention strategies, succession planning, employee benefits, and how to ensure all employees feel valued in the workplace.
 Whilst our recruitment processes are longer than that of a volume recruiter, we offer deep and thorough insights, which result in long-term hires aligned with your values and goals, be that for an individual or a firm.

 If you require help with your recruitment process or job search, please don’t hesitate to contact us here.